7flash/ens-bid-truffle-box/README.md

 * __Where is my production build?__

-    The production build will be in the build_webpack folder.
-This is because Truffle outputs contract compilations to the build folder.
+    The production build will be in the build folder.

 * __Where can I find more documentation?__